bireme/proethos2/doc/continuous-integration.md

 The automatic build and test of proethos2 is hosted on [Codeship](https://codeship.com/).

-At the moment, the coverage was to branch master and any deployments are made.
+At the moment, the coverage tests are to branch master and any deployments are made.

 Exceptions
 ----------